oncody/civ-board-game-2010/README.md

 * Making a new city
   * Starting city limit is 2
   * The square cannot be on water
   * Must be eight revealed squares around it
   * Cannot be adjacent to a hut or village token
   * Cannot be adjacent to an enemy figure
   * Its outskirts must not overlap with any other city’s outskirts
+  * If there are any friendly figures in the square where a city is being built besides the scout being sacrificed, the player immediately moves them to an adjacent square that they can legally end their movement in
 * Start of turn abilities
   * Do not include squares blockaded by an enemy army or scout figure
   * Social policy card